oeminaga/framework_cystoAI_fair/README.md

 - Python 3.9
 - Cloud/Network/Local drive

-Please place the setup folder in the cloud/network/local drive where you want to store our cystoscopy media content.
+Please place the setup folder in the cloud/network/local drive where you want to store the cystoscopy media content.

 If you want to setup a new data container, please use the setup.sh or setup.bat in the setup folder and follow the instruction given on the screen.